Neighbours: Cancellation and revival

 The final episode was initially intended to air on 1 August 2022 in both the UK and Australia, after 10 Peach decided to close the broadcasting gap between the two countries by airing double episodes from 13 June.
 It was later announced that the finale would air on 28 July at 7:30 pm on Network 10 and 10 Peach simultaneously in Australia as a one-and-half-hour-long episode.
 It was broadcast on 29 July 2022 in the UK as a one-hour-long episode.
 A study conducted shortly after the final episode aired in Australia and the UK found that fans experienced considerable feelings of grief and loss at the conclusion of the series, with viewers having formed strong connections and bonds with their favorite characters.

 On 17 November 2022, it was announced Fremantle and Amazon Freevee had reached a deal that would allow Neighbours production to restart in 2023.
 New episodes would be free to stream from the UK and US from the second half of 2023, and Network 10 would retain the rights to broadcast the serial first in Australia.
 Archive episodes would also be released prior to the relaunch.
 Lauren Anderson of Amazon Studios said, "With the power of streaming, we're able to offer a catalogue of thousands of Neighbours episodes for new audiences to discover this legendary series and current fans to relive their favourite moments.
 We look forward to immersing the audience in new Ramsay Street experiences when we relaunch the show next year for Amazon Freevee and Prime Video customers."
-Herbison continued as executive producer, with Dennis, Fletcher, Woodburne and Moloney returning to the cast, all of whom were informed of the revival by Herbison, who told them in-person.
+Jason Herbison continued as executive producer, with Dennis, Fletcher, Woodburne and Moloney returning to the cast, all of whom were informed of the revival by Herbison, who told them in-person.
 Other cast members were not informed prior to the announcement of the show's return.
 It was confirmed that Neighbours would be produced for at least two years, with 200 new episodes being released per year.